What's the difference between red and processed meat?

 - Using paprika instead of chorizo to flavour dishes, and use spicy chicken or jalapeños instead of pepperoni on a pizza.

-It’s worth remembering that cutting down on red and processed meat has other benefits too.
+As well as reducing your risk of cancer, it’s worth remembering that cutting down on red and processed meat has other benefits too.

 - It can cut down on your food bills.